 According to research from TM Forum, 87% of CSPs have begun 5G deployment and digital transformation at some level, and according to the Ericsson Mobility Report June 2020, a total of 190 million 5G subscriptions are expected by the end of 2020, and by 2025 there is a forecast of 2.8 billion 5G subscriptions globally, accounting for about 30% of all mobile subscriptions at that time.

 Speculation aside, customers finally have a glimpse of 5G emerging from concept to true progress and implementation.
 With the data usage increasing, telecom companies have aggressively developed pre-5G technologies e.g LTE Advanced, that lead 5G to enhance capacity.
 This is suggestive of the type of nuanced deployment of infrastructure that will render the 5G timeline segmentation, as opposed to a simplistic Pre-5G to 5G transition.
 We expect an active, but gradual, incorporation of technologies.

-The telecom industry is actively implementing these technologies to not only increase overall network capacity but also intertwine their development paths with 5G deployment to expedite ease of transition.
+The telecom industry is actively implementing these technologies to not only increase overall network capacity but also intertwine their development paths with 5G deployment to expedite the ease of transition.
 The generational change from 2G to 3G and then 4G/LTE represented true technology shifts with similar speed improvement requirements.
-5G, while still committed with speed requirements, differs in that improvements are centered on the spectrum or channel optimization and high-frequency usage, which will indirectly increase network output.

 In the telecom industry, traditional service development has either been driven by what the network can do or what competitors are doing.
 This tactic doesn’t always have a lot to do with the customer and is ultimately a reactionary approach to innovation.
 The old define-and-push approach no longer works, and the telecom service providers everywhere know this has to change if they want to stay relevant.